 Formaldehyde is ubiquitous today.
-It is commonly used in certain insulation materials; pressed-wood products such as particleboard, plywood, and fiberboard (think kitchen cabinets, shelving and subflooring); glues and adhesives; permanent-press fabrics (yes, wrinkle-free sheets, fabrics and trousers); cigarette smoke; paper product coatings; certain disinfectants; adhesives; insect repellents; fuel-burning appliances and even some hair straightening products (such as the Brazilian Blowout) which contain formaldehyde or some derivative of this compound.
+It is commonly used in certain insulation materials; pressed-wood products such as particleboard, plywood, and fiberboard (think kitchen cabinets, shelving, and subflooring); glues and adhesives; permanent-press fabrics (yes, wrinkle-free sheets, fabrics, and trousers); cigarette smoke; paper product coatings; certain disinfectants; adhesives; insect repellents; fuel-burning appliances and even some hair straightening products (such as the Brazilian Blowout) which contain formaldehyde or some derivative of this compound.
 The reason this is so alarming is due to the fact that formaldehyde is considered a carcinogen; a cancer-causing agent.
 It may also cause other health problems such as coughing, allergy-like symptoms, throat irritation, skin rashes, and asthma-like symptoms as well.
 For people who suffer from asthma, their condition could become significantly exacerbated by exposure to formaldehyde.

 What Is Formaldehyde?

 Formaldehyde is actually an organic compound.
 Don’t be fooled by thinking that because it is organic, it also means it is safe–this is not the case.
 Formaldehyde is a colorless compound, which can exist in a gaseous form in its natural state, and is often converted into a liquid form for other uses.
-It is a naturally occurring simple compound, but it is also extremely reactive; meaning it can form other aldehyde based compounds which can be just as dangerous as formaldehyde itself.
+It is a naturally occurring simple compound, but it is also extremely reactive; meaning it can form other aldehyde-based compounds which can be just as dangerous as formaldehyde itself.

 What Types Of Home Products Contain Formaldehyde?

 Formaldehyde has so many derivatives that it is difficult to simply identify them in household items and dispose of them properly.
 Look for any chemical ending in the suffix aldehyde; most likely a derivative of formaldehyde that could be dangerous or deadly in certain circumstances.
 Insecticides, weed killers, and disinfectants are common sources of formaldehyde.
 Other sources of formaldehyde are actually found in tobacco products, keratin hair treatments, and even car exhaust.
-Formaldehyde is used as a preservative in labs and funeral homes in order to stop decomposition, which gives some example of just how toxic this substance can be.
+Formaldehyde is used as a preservative in labs and funeral homes in order to stop decomposition, which gives some examples of just how toxic this substance can be.

 Why Is Formaldehyde So Dangerous?